saracrz/things-i-learn/beginning-javascript.md

 **Reference versus Value**

-When we compare variables and objects it does not behave the same:
+When we compare variables and objects it does not behave the same way:

 ```javascript
 Variables: